Google URL Builder: How to Track Campaigns in Analytics

 Why use the Google URL builder?

-Most of your marketing, whether it’s an email, an ad, social promotion or any other marketing effort, has the same goal: conversions or awareness.
+Most of your marketing, whether it’s email, an ad, social promotion or any other marketing effort, has the same goal: conversions or awareness.

 How do I use the Google URL builder?

 Step 1: Enter the link you want to use to take visitors to your website.
+This is your landing page.
+It can be a blog post, a product page, a sales landing page, an event, etc…

-• Campaign Name: This simply describes your campaign.
-We are using the blog post that we wrote on How to set up Google Analytics, so I used how-to-set-up-google-analytics as our campaign name.
+• Campaign Name: We are using the blog post on How to use AI for SEO, so I used ai-for-seo as our campaign name.

 As you type, you will see that the new URL is being auto-generated.